Santa María Quiegolani

 Santa María Quiegolani is a town and municipality in Oaxaca in south-western Mexico.

 It is part of the Yautepec District in the east of the Sierra Sur Region.

 Name

-The name is derived from Zapotec meaning "carved rock" or possibly "within the river".
+The name is derived from Zapotec meaning "ancient rock" (according to a native Zapotec speaker from the town), "carved rock" or possibly "within the river".

-Environment
+Geography

+The municipality covers an area of 122.48 km2 at an elevation of 2,160 meters above sea level in the Sierra Madre del Sur mountains.
+The climate is mild and humid.